-Something you’ll notice off the bat with Skins “Rise” is that unlike “Fire” and “Pure”1 the tone of the arc isn’t even remotely similar to what we are used to.
+Something you’ll notice off the bat with Skins “Rise” is that unlike “Fire” and “Pure”[note]Of which I lost the review for but it honestly seems like a disappointing arc, based on the comments below[/note] the tone of the arc isn’t even remotely similar to what we are used to.
 For “Rise,” everything feels like a movie.
 The soundtrack feels more focused and experimental, using classical music as well as the usual club sounds Skins picks up and makes you go on a goose chase to find.
 Then the way things are shot makes you feel like this was how they may have wanted Skins to truly end.
 But, thinking back, who but Cook could really be written into what is almost like a crime drama?

 Now, the episode starts off really strong and comes off like a movie, but as characters are introduced, the quality does drop a tad then steadies.
 The reason I believe the quality drops is because the story isn’t fresh or new what so ever.
 While the episode gets a lot of points for its cinematic look and feel, it borrows heavily from the expected when it comes to crime dramas to the point it feels the only thing fresh or new about the story is the fact we already know one character off the bat.
 I say this since we have the usual crime boss, though he doesn’t have the usual boss look; the girlfriend who he is mad about and which causes him jealousy; the best friend; the henchman; and then Cook who plays the outsider who no one knows nothing about.
 From there, things pretty much play out like any movie you ever saw with similar characters and themes.